Satay: Regional diversification

 In Indonesia, the dish developed into a wide variety of regional forms.
 In Java, chicken (sate ayam) and goat (sate kambing) became popular, often marinated in sweet soy sauce and served with peanut sauce or sliced shallots, and the two famous ones are sate Madura and sate Ponorogo from East Java.
 Central Java and Yogyakarta are also known for sate klathak, made from skewered mutton seasoned simply with salt and grilled over open charcoal.
 In Bali, sate lilit features minced meat mixed with grated coconut and spices, wrapped around bamboo sticks or lemongrass stalks.
 In Sumatra, Minangkabau cooks developed sate Padang, characterised by its thick, spicy turmeric-based sauce, while Aceh's sate matang offered their own variants satay with broth.
 Other distinctive Indonesian examples include sate kelinci (rabbit satay) from mountainous regions, sate kerang (cockle satay) from coastal areas and sate buntel (minced lamb wrapped in caul fat) from Surakarta.
+Satay in Indonesia is also an inseparable part of religious ceremonies, one of them is on Galungan for Hindus in Bali, which dozens of typical satays are served, including sate jepit, sate gunting, sate kuung and so on.

 Malaysian chicken satay served with peanut sauce, a popular local variation of the dish.

 On the Malay Peninsula, Malay communities embraced satay as part of their food heritage.
 Common local variations included beef, chicken, and tripe, usually served with a peanut-based sauce, ketupat (compressed rice cakes) and raw onions or cucumber.
 Other distinctive versions made use of meats such as rabbit, venison and even porcupine.
 On the east coast, lokching (also known as sate ikan or fish satay) forms an important element of local identity.
-In Sabah, the arrival of Cocos Malay migrants contributed sate Cocos to the state’s culinary repertoire.
+In Sabah, the arrival of Cocos Malay migrants contributed sate Cocos to the state's culinary repertoire.